Anchor text is an integral part of any SEO strategy.

 6. Naked Link

-This is basically a URL (without any anchor text) as the anchor.
+This is basically a URL (without any words linked).

 It’s often used as a reference at the end of articles.
 Or, as a way to link pages without giving away too much information.

-Only use it when it’s absolutely necessary, as it can appear confusing to readers.
+Only use it when it’s necessary, as it can appear confusing to readers.

 Example: